-Collective behaviour.
-Behaviour in crowds and mobs that occurs when the usual norms are suspended.
+Collective behavior.
+Behavior in crowds and mobs that occur when the usual norms are suspended.

 Collective conscience.
-Common beliefs and values that guide human behaviour.
-Durkheim posited that such a conscience is necessary for maintaining the social order.
-The concept is sometimes translated as “collective consciousness.”
+Sometimes translated as “collective conscious.”
+Common beliefs and values that guide human behavior.
+Durkheim posited that such a conscience was necessary for maintaining the social order.

 Colonialism.
-The process whereby a nation establishes political and economic rule over less powerful nations.
+The process whereby nations establish their political and economic rule over less powerful nations.

 Coming out.
-The act of openly declaring oneself as gay.
+The act of openly declaring one's self as gay.

 Commercialization.
-The organization of an activity around the goal of making a profit.
+To organize an activity around making a profit.

 Commodification.
-The exchange of goods and services through the market economy.
-These good and services were previously exchanged through primary group ties.
+The exchange of goods and services that were once given through primary group ties through the market economy.

-Commodity chain.
-The raw material, production, and labour network responsible for the fashioning of a product.
-These chains often span the globe, with some countries profiting greatly for their contribution to the chain and others clearly being exploited.
+Commodity chains.
+The raw material, production, and labor network responsible for the fashioning of products.
+These chains often span the globe, with some countries profiting greatly for their contribution to the chain, and others clearly being exploited.

-Commodity riot.
-A riot in which the focus of violence is the destruction of property.
+Commodity riots.
+Riots in which the focus of violence is the destruction of property.

-Communal riot.
-A riot in which the target of violence is another group (usually based on race or ethnicity).
+Communal riots.
+Riots in which the focus of violence is other groups (usually other race or ethnic groups).

 Communication.
 The transmission of information from one individual or group to another.

 Communication technology.
-Technology used to extend the transmission of information between individuals and groups over both distance and time.
+Technology developed to extend the transmission of information between individuals and groups as well as over time.
 Examples include language, writing, printing, telegraph, telephone, and the Internet.
-The development of such technology quickens and intensifies the pace of sociocultural change.
+The development of this technology quickens and intensifies the pace of sociocultural change.

 Community.
-A group of people who share a common sense of identity and have sustained interaction with one another.
+A group of people who share a common sense of identity and interact with one another on a sustained basis.

-Comparable worth (also known as “pay equity”).
-The idea that jobs dominated by women and jobs dominated by men should be evaluated on the basis of training, skills, and experience in an attempt to equalize wages.
-The principle is that men and women should be paid equally for jobs of comparable worth.
+Comparable worth.
+The evaluation of jobs dominated by women and those traditionally dominated by men on the basis of training, skills, and experience in attempts to equalize wages.
+The principle is that men and women should be paid equally for similar jobs.

 Concept.
 Any abstract characteristic that can potentially be measured.

 Conflict.
-A clash of interest (sometimes escalating to active struggle) between individuals, groups, or societies.
+A clash of interest (sometimes escalating to active struggle) between individuals, groups or society.

 Conflict theory.
-A sociological theory that emphasizes the role of power, authority, and manipulation in sociocultural change and stability.
+Sociological theory that emphasizes the role of power, authority, and manipulation in sociocultural change and stability.

 Conformity.
-Human behaviour that follows the established norms of a group or society.
-Most human behaviour is of a conforming nature as people accept and internalize the values of their culture or subculture.
-Conformity is also one of the five modes of adaptation in Robert K. Merton’s anomie theory.
-See also Innovation, Rebellion, Retreatism, and Ritualism.
+Human behavior which follows the established norms of a group or society.
+The bulk of human behavior is of a conforming nature as people accept and internalize the values of their culture or subculture.

-Conglomerate.
-A large corporation made up of separate companies producing or trading in a variety of different products and services.
-A conglomerate is usually the result of a merger between companies or a takeover of one firm by another.
+Conglomerates.
+Large corporations made up of separate companies producing or trading in a variety of different products and services.
+Conglomerates are usually the result of mergers between companies or a take-over of one firm by another.

 Consensus.
 Agreement on basic social values by the members of a group or society.

 Conspicuous consumption.
-Popularized by Thorstein Veblin, the idea that many people consume goods and services to publicly display their wealth, status, and taste.
+Concept popularized by Thorstein Veblin that many people consume goods and services to publicly display their wealth and taste.

 Consumerism.
 The philosophy of seeking happiness through the consumption of goods and services.

 Content analysis.
-The analysis of cultural meanings through artifacts such as books, documents, songs, and other products of communication.
+The analysis of cultural meanings through artifacts such as books, documents, songs, and other communications.

 Contingency work.
-Temporary, part-time, or contracted employment for the duration of a project.
-Contingency work is one of the fastest-growing employment sectors in many industrialized countries as it enables employers to expand and contract their workforce with the vagaries of the market and to avoid costly fringe benefits and other commitments related to long-term employment.
+Temporary, part-time, or "contracted" employment for the duration of the project.
+Contingency work is one of the fastest growing employment sectors in America as it enables employers to expand and contract their workforce with the vagaries of the market and allows them to avoid costly fringe benefits and other commitments of long-term employment.

 Contradiction.
-Marx's term for mutually antagonistic tendencies within an institution or the broader society, such as those between profit and competition within capitalism.
+Marx's term to refer to mutually antagonistic tendencies within institutions or the broader society such as those between profit and competition within capitalism.

 Contradictory class location.
-A position in the class structure that shares characteristics of the class positions both above and below it.
-The classic position would be that of a foreman in a factory or a department chair in academe.
+A position in the class structure which shares characteristics of the class positions both above and below them--the classic position would be that of a foreman in a factory or a department chair in academe.

-Corporate crime.
-Criminal or deviant behaviour committed by a corporation.
+Corporate Crime.
+Criminal or deviant behavior committed by a corporation.

-Corporation.
-A legally recognized organization set up for profit in which the powers and liabilities of the organization are legally separate from the owners or the employees.
-In the United States, corporations have the same legal status as a person.
-See also Citizens United.
+Corporations.
+A legally recognized organization set up for profit--the powers and liabilities of the organization are legally separate from the owners or the employees.
+In the U.S., corporations have the legal status as a person.
+(See also Citizens United.)

-Correlation.
-The relationship between two variables in which they vary together: for example, a correlation between the income of parents and reading ability among primary school children.
-Statistical correlation can vary from -1 to 1.
-(Zero indicates no correlation between the variables).
-A positive correlation between two variables exists where a high score on one is associated with a high score on the other; a negative correlation, where a high score on one variable is associated with a low score on the other.
+Correlations.
+The relationship between two variables in which they vary together--say a correlation between the income of parents and reading ability among primary school children.
+Statistical correlation can vary from -1 to 1 (a 0 indicates no correlation between the variables).
+A positive correlation between two variables exists where a high score on one is associated with a high score on the other.
+A negative correlation is where a high score on one variable is associated with a low score on the other.

-Counterculture.
-A subculture that is opposed to the ideas, beliefs, and/or behaviours of the dominant culture.
+Counter-culture.
+A sub-culture that is opposed to the ideas, beliefs, or behaviors of the dominant culture.

 Coup d’état.
-An armed takeover of government by a small group of conspirators, who are often military officers.
-See also Rebellion and Revolution.
+An armed takeover of government by a small group of conspirators--often military officers.
+(See also Rebellion and Revolution.)

 Created environment.
 Human constructions such as buildings, roads, factories, and private homes.